Bishal44/Bishal44/README.md

 ## I'm a Friend, Buddy, Developer, and Learner!

 - 🔭 I’m currently working on a Python and some ai research [website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning master in Computer science in University of vienna.
 - 👯 I’m looking to collaborate with other Ai researcher
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums